 You have no items in your shopping cart.

-Pipettes are professional implements used in biological, chemical, and medicinal settings across various educational, professional, and industrial settings.
-They vary in their material, accuracy, volume, calibration, and uses, but they all need to be of the highest quality to deliver the best results.
+Pipettes are professional implements used in biological, chemical, and medicinal settings across various educational, professional, and industrial environments.
+They differ in material, accuracy, volume, calibration, and intended use, but all must meet high quality standards to deliver reliable and reproducible results.

-To help you figure out what type of pipette will best suit your needs, let's take a look at the various types of pipettes Biofargo Inc. produces for its worldwide clients.
+To help you determine which instrument best suits your application, let us take a closer look at the various types of pipettes that Biofargo Inc. manufactures for laboratories and research facilities worldwide.

 Graduated Pipettes